-Option #1: fans work always
+Option #1 : fans work always

-Option #2: fans work in case a temperature of controller or motor exceeds a temperature set in

-START TEMP.
-FAN menu
+Option #2 : fans work in case a temperature of controller or motor exceeds a temperature set in START TEMP.
+FAN menu if COOLING FAN WORK menu is set as option #2, This menu is used to set a temperature limitation which allows fans to work when a temperature of controller or motor exceeds the limitation.

-Options #2: fans work when motors work.
+Options #2 : fans work when motors work.

-12 Start TEMP.
+2 Start TEMP.
 FAN